 The International Rescue Committee (IRC)

 The International Rescue Committee (IRC) responds to the world’s worst humanitarian crises and helps people whose lives and livelihoods are shattered by conflict and disaster to survive, recover and gain control of their futures right here in Wichita.
 By volunteering at the Wichita IRC, you can meet people from all over the world and be apart of helping them make a new start in our own city.
 Just visit their website and register for volunteer opportunities that range from picking refugees up from the airport to helping them move into their first apartment, or organizing a coat drive for the cold, winter months ahead.

 The Lord’s Diner

 The Lord’s Diner strives to combat hunger in our community.
 Their mission is to serve a nutritious meal with dignity and respect to anyone who is hungry.
 They serve dinner 365 days a year, and their small, paid staff is assisted by more than 6,000 volunteers who help prepare and serve hot, nutritious meals in a spirit of compassion, respect and loving service.
-If you would like to donate or volunteer to serve at the diner (or with one of their food trucks), call (316) 266-4966 and ask for Sheryl, or email [email protected].
+If you would like to donate or volunteer to serve at the diner (or with one of their food trucks), visit their website.

 The Treehouse is committed to offering compassionate physical and emotional support for local mothers in need.
 Diapers and formula, parenting education, spiritual support and an inexpensive thrift store with books, toys and clothes up to 4T are just a few of the resources they provide to women referred to their organization.
 If you would like to partner with them, please visit their website, and learn how you can donate money, time and supplies to this outstanding agency.
 You can even put together a “baby shower in a bag”, which includes everything from bath towels to baby hats for Wichita mamas who may not have been showered with these things before the birth of their babies.